Booking Conditions

 8. We will do our best to maintain the planned timetable but this cannot be guaranteed.
 Boats may be held up due to a range of causes over which we have no control.
 There are no discounts or refunds for delays that are normal to canal operations and the tunnel rules applied by the navigation authority, the Canal and River Trust.
 We have no right of way over other craft and must give way to craft already inside the tunnel.
 We may also need to keep boats waiting when they are approaching the museum mooring so that people can get on and off safely.

-10. A short safety talk will be given before boarding or before departure and all passengers must make themselves available to listen to this.
-Persons who are clearly not paying attention to the safety talk (e.g. using a mobile telephone) may be denied boarding.
+11. A short safety talk will be given before boarding or before departure and all passengers must make themselves available to listen to this.
+Persons who are clearly not paying attention to the safety talk (e.g. using a mobile telephone) may be required to disembark.

 12. The last trip of the day may return to the museum after it has closed in which case no re-entry to the museum will be possible.